-Checks should be made payable to: City of Avalon[JL3] Credit Card payments may be made by phone upon application or approval
+Checks should be made payable to: City of Avalon Credit Card payments may be made by phone upon application or approval

-For filming outside the City of Avalon, please contact the Catalina Island Conservancy and/or Catalina Island Company for permit, insurance and fee information.
+For filming outside the City of Avalon or Catalina Island Conservancy, please contact the Catalina Island Company for permit, insurance and fee information.

-CITY OF AVALON FILM PERMIT APPLICATION [JL4]
+CITY OF AVALON FILM PERMIT APPLICATION

-Complete and return to: Love Catalina Island, Filming Permits, P.O.
+Please visit the City online application formhere or Complete the forms below and return to: Love Catalina Island, Filming Permits, P.O.
 Box 217, Avalon, CA 90704.
 Email to jim@lovecatalina.com.
-This application must be received SEVEN (7) working days prior to the start of filming, with insurance certificates, endorsement forms for additional insured and the appropriate fees enclosed.
+This application must be received at least SEVEN (7) working days prior to the start of filming, with insurance certificates, endorsement forms for additional insured and the appropriate fees enclosed.